antonkhmv/fca/README.md

 # Task 2

-## Code

-Data perparation and classification using sklearn, xgboost and CatBoost can be found in the notebook
-- `LazyFCA-sklearn-xgb-catboost.ipynb`

 ## Data preparation

 Numerical attributes were tranformed using Standard Sclaer from sklearn.
 Boolean and Categorical attributes were one-hot encoded.